-Before the restoration of the approach to Lower Yosemite Falls this iconic landscape was marred by “a fume ridden parking lot, a ten minute walk down a miserable blacktop path to an ugly bridge,” the overcrowded, polluted parking lot was a distraction from the natural splendor and powerful sounds of the lower fall.
+Before the restoration of the approach to Lower Yosemite Fall, this iconic landscape was marred by “a fume-ridden parking lot, a 10-minute walk down a miserable blacktop path to an ugly bridge.”
+The overcrowded, polluted parking lot was a distraction from the natural splendor and powerful sounds of the lower fall.

-Today the approach to Lower Yosemite Falls represents a beautiful example of the balance between preserving nature and enhancing the visitor experience.
+Today, the approach to Lower Yosemite Fall represents a beautiful example of the balance between preserving nature and enhancing the visitor experience.
 Visitors enjoy the results of:

-• Construction of new rest rooms and shuttle bus stop
+- Construction of new restrooms and a shuttle bus stop

-• Trees were wrapped for protection during construction and streambeds fenced
+Trees were wrapped for protection and streambeds were fenced during construction